 If you have a GSM compatible phone and your current provider allows you to 'roam' (check with them), then you will be able to use your phone in Holland.
-Be warned, this is an expensive (and not long-term) solutions - you pay for incoming as well as outgoing calls.
+Be warned: this can be expensive and is not a long-term solution as you pay for both incoming and outgoing calls.

 Can I use my existing mobile with a Dutch SIM card?

 You need to find out whether your phone is 'unlocked' or 'locked': Some mobile phones are sold very cheaply (below cost), but are locked.
 Some vendors protect themselves from customers buying a cheap phone and switching providers by locking the phone.
 This means the phone can only be used with their service.
 Find out whether your phone is locked (a good test is to try a SIM card someone else with a different network).
 If it is locked, you may be able to get it unlocked (for a charge) by a specialist mobile shop.
 If it is unlocked, you can use it in the Netherlands with a Dutch SIM card.

 Ask yourself these questions:

 Do I need a new mobile phone or do I already have one I can use in Holland?

 Do I want a prepaid plan or a contract?

 This choice really depends on how many calls you make, and on how long you are planning to stay in Holland.

 A) Prepaid gives you a lot of freedom, you can use it for as long or as short as you want, with no obligations at all.
 The downside is that your calls are more expensive than with a contract.
 Also, when you run out of credit, you need to purchase new credit before you can continue making calls.